Personality Theories: From Freud to the Big Five

 By exploring these dimensions, Eysenck's theory aims to explain individual differences in behaviour, emotion, cognition, and their underlying biological processes.
 This theory suggests that personality traits are largely inherited and influenced by genetics, forming a stable and consistent pattern of behaviour throughout a person's life.

-Introvert Extrovert Personality Theory
+Introvert Extrovert Personality Theory" id="" width="auto" height="auto">

 Extraversion and introversion are two fundamental personality traits that capture different ways in which individuals engage with the world around them.
 These concepts, popularized by Swiss psychiatrist Carl Jung, represent the two ends of a continuum along which people can be classified.

 Extraverts are characterised by a preference for external stimuli and social interaction.
 They feel energized by being around people and tend to seek out social situations.
 Extraverts are typically outgoing, talkative, and expressive.
-They enjoy being the center of attention and engage in small talk easily.
+They enjoy being the centre of attention and engage in small talk easily.
 In terms of emotional expression, extraverts often display their emotions openly and are more likely to be extroverted in their behaviour.
 When it comes to response to stimulation, extraverts typically require higher levels of external stimulation to feel satisfied and engaged.

 On the other hand, introverts are more focused on their internal world.
 They draw their energy from solitude and introspection and often feel drained by excessive social interaction.
 Introverts are generally seen as reserved and quiet, preferring to spend time alone or with a close-knit circle of friends.